 Unlike previous methods of genetic editing, CRISPR and TALENs don’t leave behind foreign DNA.
 “It’s totally natural in the sense that we could limit ourselves, for public peace of mind, to what is naturally available within the variation of a given crop and its relatives,” says Collmer.
 Unlike traditional plant breeding, using these genetic-editing tools speeds up the link between discovery and translational benefit.
 “There is a huge effort in the plant sciences now to leverage genomics to associate genes with phenotypes,” says Collmer, which means that Cornell is in a good position to translate this knowledge into better plants and crops.

-One researcher who is exploring the agricultural applications of CRISPR is Kenong Xu, Horticulture.
+One researcher who is exploring the agricultural applications of CRISPR is Kenong Xu, School of Integrative Plant Science, Horticulture.
 Xu works on discovering and characterizing apple genes of horticultural and economic importance.
 For example, he is interested in seeing whether CRISPR can be used to modify an apple’s acidity gene.
 He says that, to date, he has not heard of any other scientists applying CRISPR to apples, and he thinks that the acidity gene is a good target to test whether the technology can work in the fruit.

 The acidity gene is especially important to apples because, in most cases, each apple variety carries two copies of the gene.
 One copy is functional and the other is nonfunctional because of a mutation in the gene.
 When making crosses between apples, the expectation is that one-fourth of the apples will carry two malfunctioning genes.
 These apples have very low acidity and are therefore unacceptable in taste and have no commercial value.
 “You really need to remove them, and you don’t need to plant them in the orchard.
 Apple seedlings take several years to bear fruit, so if you have hundreds of progeny, one-quarter is a significant portion to lose,” Xu says.